 Positively Safe: Addressing the Intersection of Domestic Violence & HIV/AIDS

-NNEDV Training for Domestic Violence & HIV/AIDS Service Providers
+National Network to End Domestic Violence (NNEDV) Training for Domestic Violence & HIV/AIDS Service Providers

-• Developing and disseminating critical resources to both fields on the co-occurrence of HIV/AIDS and domestic violence, including strategies to best address challenges and barriers when both are present in the lives of women.
+• Developing and disseminating critical resources to both fields on the co-occurrence of HIV/AIDS and domestic violence, including strategies to best address challenges and barriers when both are present in the lives of individuals.

 What You Should Know about HIV/AIDS and Domestic Violence